I Inherited $50,000, and My Retirement is Fully Funded. Where's the Best Place to Store It for Maximum Growth?

 Scenario 3: I want to earn a higher rate with cash flexibility

 In an uncertain economy, it makes sense to prioritize flexibility.
-After all, inflation could continue to climb in 2026, and if the Fed continues to cut rates, eventually we'll reach the point where you're not earning enough on your savings to stay ahead.
+Inflation could continue to climb in 2026, and if the Fed continues to cut rates, eventually we'll reach the point at which you're not earning enough on your savings to stay ahead.

 This is why I recommend a no-penalty CD.
 As its name implies, you'll have the flexibility to access your cash as you need it without the harsh fees.
-How it works is you'll need to keep your cash in for a week to a month at the start.
+You'll need to keep your cash in for a week to a month at the start.
 You'll also want to pay attention to account terms, as some banks allow you to withdraw all of it after you reach the initial vesting period, while others allow one withdrawal per month.

 The benefit of this approach is that you can earn a higher rate of return that'll outpace inflation.
 With terms between six months to a year, you'll have quick access back to your cash as well.